-Looking for inspiration to turn your museum into a Halloween hotspot?
+Looking for Halloween museum inspiration to turn your institution into a spooky hotspot?
 Whether your museum is large or small, there’s a whole lot more you can do than just candy and jack-o-lanterns!

 From escape rooms to sleepovers to dinosaur costume parties, check out these awesome Halloween programming ideas that museums of all sizes are already doing.